See ‘Contact us‘ for the helpline number or to get email replies…

 The HVA organises events both on Zoom and in person.
 Also, you could join an in-depth online course called “Assurance Day.”
 Get herpes support from the experts!
 Or just chat with others who are living with it.
 See table below for details.

 London-based events (in person) are on the first Saturday of the month.
-There’s a social evening on 26th April… Plus other events, look down the page…
+Plus other events, look down the page…

-An Assurance Day – learning how to talk to a new partner – soon – see below
+An Assurance Day – learning how to talk to a new partner – Saturday end August – date TBC – see below for programme.

 See TABLE OF DATES below.

-To register for the Zoom events, email us at [email protected] In the subject line, write ‘virtual event’ and the date you are interested in.
-We will send you Zoom link prior to the event and answer any questions you may have.
+To register for the Zoom events, email us at [email protected] Write ‘virtual event’ and the date you want in the subject line .
+We will acknowledge and send you Zoom link prior to the event and answer any questions you may have.
 These events are open to everyone, you don’t have to be a subscriber.
 There is no obligation to speak or show your video during the call, but rest assured, it is confidential and others on the call will be in the same boat as you.

 Zoom session testimonials: